ICOS-Carbon-Portal/pylib/docs/modules.md

 - Return STR

 ### **Dobj.colNames**
 Available column names.
-This information is part of the Dobj.info, which holds all the available metadata.
+This information is part of the `Dobj.meta`, which holds all the available metadata.

 - Return LIST